 Culturally Arranged Marriage Visitor Visa

-If you have recently married a New Zealand citizen or resident in a traditional arranged marriage, or want to marry them in New Zealand, you can get a Culturally Arranged Marriage Visitor Visa of 3 months to begin living with your partner.
+If you have recently married a New Zealand citizen or resident in a traditional arranged marriage, or want to marry them in New Zealand, you can get a Culturally Arranged Marriage (CAM) Visitor Visa of 3 months to begin living with your partner.
 You can later apply for a Partnership Visa once you start living with your partner in New Zealand.

 Partnership Visas: Our Strong Area of Specialisation